How NK Cells Protect us

 NK cells (Natural Killer Cells) are a type of white blood cell created in the bone marrow of your lymphatic system.
 You have virtually thousands of white blood cells in your body, but what separates NK cells from the rest, is the fact that they don’t require prior exposure to an antigen in order to function.
 This allows NK cells to patrol the body looking for potentially harmful cells (ie. infected or mutated cells), which means that these cells are your own personal ‘first responder’ to any incoming threat.

 They kill harmful or infected cells.
 NK cells are equipped with lethal membrane-toxic proteins that will induce lysis (death by cellular breakdown) of the targeted cell.
 When a potentially threatening cell is located, the NK cells release these proteins, perforating the skin of the targeted cell, and within minutes the harmful cell is destroyed.

 Importance of Optimizing NK Cell Activity

-What we know from study and research, is that most of the ailments associated with the process of aging can be traced back to the immune system, which begins to decline steadily from the onset of puberty.
+What we know from study and research, is that most of the ailments associated with the process of aging begin with a decline in immune system function, which begins to happen as early as puberty.
 Fortunately we also know that there are habits and lifestyle choices that can work to support your immune system, even as you age.
 Focusing on NK cell function is one of the most effective ways to contribute to this objective.

 NK cells provide your body with it’s first line of defense, optimizing these cells gives you the greatest chance of protection from the daily onslaught of various threats and hazards that you encounter.